About the FLLAC

 Designed by Cesar Pelli and opened to the public in November 1993, the Frances Lehman Loeb Art Center is a distinguished addition to a campus internationally known for its fine buildings.

 Called "a symphony of architecture" by the New York Times, the Frances Lehman Loeb Art Center comprises a new museum, home to one of the finest teaching collections in the nation, as well as the renovated collegiate-gothic building, Taylor-Van Ingen Hall, home of the art department and the art library.
 The entrance to the Frances Lehman Loeb Art Center is the Blanchette Hooker Rockefeller, class of 1931, Entrance Pavilion, a glass hexagon visible from just inside the college's main gate.
 A symbol of the art center, the pavilion is connected to Taylor-Van Ingen Hall by a buttress screen, creating a forecourt for the complex.
 The pavilion and glass-walled passageway leading to the exhibition areas offer views of the campus.
-The Hildegarde Krause Baker, class of 1911, Sculpture Garden, the Briarcombe Sculpture Courtyard, and the entry forecourt were designed by landscape architect Diana Balmori.
+The Hildegarde Krause Baker, class of 1911, Sculpture Garden, which opened in 1993 as an integral part of the Frances Lehman Loeb Art Center was redesigned in 2012 by Michael Van Valkenburgh Associates, Inc. into a striking and lush environment in which to appreciate works from Vassar’s stellar collection of twentieth-century sculpture.